 In March of 1930, Clara Sears significantly remodeled the house, including closing the entrance on Beacon and constructing a new Street level entrance on Berkeley.
 As part of the remodeling, the dormer window originally located in the mansard was removed, as were the arched windows on either side the former entrance on Beacon.
 The remodeling was designed by architects Shepard and Stearns.

-Architectural plans for the remodeling — including elevations, foundation plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-75).
+Architectural plans for the remodeling — including elevations, foundation plans, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-75).

 Clara Sears continued to live at 132 Beacon until the late 1940s, after which she moved to the Hotel Vendôme.
 She also maintained a home in Harvard, Massachusetts.